CBC Prime Time News: Ratings performance

 Although ratings were strong at first, with its first week seeing a full 30 per cent improvement over The Nationals average ratings during the previous year, the approach proved unpopular, both within the CBC and with network audiences and critics.
 The National had been produced by the CBC's news department, while The Journal belonged to current affairs; bringing the two departments together was fractious, and the on-air rapport between Wallin and Mansbridge was visibly tense at times.
 Critics especially lambasted the debut episode, whose lead story was the last full day of the 1992 United States presidential election, as "an uninspiring collection of newsreading, charts and cutaways to foreign correspondents" more reminiscent of a local television station than a national network with the high reputation of CBC News, and viewer response to the new program's format was highly unfavourable.

-Also, because the program aired at 9 p.m., it was competing in one of the most heavily watched timeslots on the commercial networks.
-Although The National and The Journal had faced commercial competition at 10 p.m., they had been much more successful at carving out their own niche because in that time slot, almost all of the commercial networks were airing drama series.
-At 9 p.m., Prime Time News had to compete with popular sitcoms such as Cheers, Frasier, Seinfeld and Murphy Brown.
+Also, because the program aired at 9 p.m. (in most time zones as per long-standing CBC scheduling policy, with a half-hour delay in the Newfoundland Time Zone), it was competing in one of the most heavily watched timeslots on the commercial networks in the Eastern, Pacific and Mountain time zones, the majority of the four principal zones in Northern America.
+Although The National and The Journal had faced commercial competition at 10 p.m.
+ET/PT/MT, they had been much more successful at carving out their own niche because in that time slot, almost all of the commercial networks were airing drama series (indeed, news programs in that time slot and 9 p.m.
+CT had been long-standing successes for both independent stations and affiliates of Fox and its newer competitors The WB and UPN in the United States).
+At 9 p.m.
+ET/PT/MT, Prime Time News had to compete with fare including popular sitcoms produced by the television divisions of Hollywood studios such as Cheers, Frasier, Seinfeld and Murphy Brown.

 As a result, Prime Time News rapidly dropped off in the ratings, seeing a 12 per cent viewership decline after its first week alone; by the end of the first month ratings were lower than The National.
 CTV National News concurrently saw its ratings jump 40 per cent, overtaking the CBC in national newscast ratings for the first time in its history, and CBC Newsworld's edition of The National saw viewership gains of 30 per cent over that network's prior prime time lineup, and itself sometimes garnered higher ratings than Prime Time News.

 The shift also resulted in significant ratings declines for several other programs, including Man Alive and The Nature of Things, whose timeslots had been shifted to accommodate the new program.